 Barriers to Implementation and Anemia Prevalence among Adolescents under the Anemia Mukt Bharat Abhiyan: A Cross-Sectional Study

-Abstract :
+Abstract

 Anemia remains one of the foremost nutritional and public health challenges globally, especially in low- and middle-income countries such as India.
 Among adolescents, the burden of anemia adversely affects growth, cognition, school performance, and lifetime well-being.
 In response, the Government of India launched the Anemia Mukt Bharat Abhiyan (AMB or AMBA) in 2018 (as part of Poshan Abhiyaan), with a six-by-six strategic framework aiming to reduce anemia prevalence across age groups.
 However, field-level gaps in implementation may undermine its effectiveness.